-HGS-TR2J Uses, Dosage, Side Effects, Food Interaction and all others data.
+HGS-TR2J Uses, Dosage, Side Effects and more

 HGS-TR2J is a novel agonistic human monoclonal antibody to TRAIL Receptor 2, in patients with advanced solid malignancies.
 It is developed by Human Genome Sciences, Inc and is under Phase I of clinical trial.